 Teaching with Primary Sources Inquiry Kits are designed with teachers and students in mind.
 Primary source analysis has become more and more important as students are tested on their ability to close read non-fiction texts.
 It can be hard to work with primary sources in many classrooms, though.
 Many sources are not accessible, whether because of illegible text, high reading level, or simply a lack of interest on the part of students.

-Inquiry Kits are organized to correspond with units in United States History classes.
+Inquiry Kits are organized to correspond with units in United States History and World History classes.
 Each topic is relevant to the curriculum, yet also appealing to students.
 An Inquiry Kit has five primary sources, mostly from the Library of Congress, and one secondary source.
 Many of the primary sources are images, maps, audio, or video to support accessibility by students of any reading level.
 When available, text-based sources have transcriptions, translations, or read-aloud functions to eliminate as many barriers to comprehension as possible.
 Once students learn the process of document analysis, teachers can provide scaffolding that helps them analyze increasingly challenging documents.

 Each kit includes three thinking questions to help guide students as they analyze the documents.
 Ideally, students will use the kits are a starting point for project based learning.
 With a curated selection of documents to work with, students can create exhibits, performances, documentaries, websites, or papers.
 Many students may use the kits as a starting point for further research.